CapsuleEndoscope/VirtualCapsuleEndoscopy/README.md

 ```
 @article{...,
-    title={Virtual Active Capsule Endoscopy},
+    title={VR-Caps: A Virtual Environment for Active Capsule Endoscopy},
-    author={Kagan Incetan and Abdulhamid Obeid and Omer Celik and Helder Araujo and Hunter B. Gilbert and Nicholas J. Durr and Faisal Mahmood and Mehmet Turan},
+    author={Kagan Incetan and Abdulhamid Obeid and Omer Celik and Kutsev Bengisu Ozyoruk and Helder Araujo and Hunter B. Gilbert and Nicholas J. Durr and Faisal Mahmood and Mehmet Turan},
     journal={...},
     year={2020}
 }